Releem/mysql-memory-calculator/README.md

 ## Support

-For any issues or feature requests, feel free to open an issue on the GitHub repository or contact us at [support@releem.com](mailto:support@releem.com).
+For any issues or feature requests, feel free to open an issue on the GitHub repository.

 ## Learn More